andreasandpiper/closeyourtabs-chrome-extension/README.md

 This is an open source project, Fork the repo, create a branch, and create a pull request.

-### Terms of Agreement

-Do not copy, contribute instead!
-Free to use!

 ## Authors

 * Andrea Wayte - Chrome Extension Developer